MatthewBasic115/InvestiGAM/markdown/teach_glm_intro.md

 ### Link Function

 The link function $g$ is defined such that $g(\mu_i) = X_i\beta$ (Wood, 2017, p.
 101).
 The link function chosen for a model then depends on the distribution family chosen for the GLM.
 For the purposes of this application, it is recommended that you use the canonical link function for a given distribution.
 This will be automatically selected when you choose your family when building your model.
-A table has also been provided in the accordion below for reference.
+Note that in some cases such as the Gamma distribution, the log function is used rathen the canonical inverse function.
+Choosing a non-canonical link function is perfectly acceptable so long as it is valid for a given distribution and you understand how to interpret it's results.

 ### Fitting